mstksg/inCode/copy/entries/type-levels.md

 !!!type-levels/Level5.hs "data SomeVec" "toSomeVec ::"
 ```

-It is common practice (and a good habit) to always include a singleton to the
+It is common practice (and a good habit) to always include a singleton (or a
-type you are "hiding" when you create an existential type wrapper, even when it
+singleton-like typeclass constraint) to the type you are "hiding" when you
-is not always necessary.
-That's why we included `TypeRep` before in `HList` and
+create an existential type wrapper, even when it is not always necessary.
-`SomeList`.
+That's why we included `TypeRep` in `HList` and `SomeList` earlier.

 `SomeVec a` is essentially isomorphic to `[a]`, except you can pattern match on
 it and get the length `n` as a type you can use.